 - site is considered the most suitable location to link up with future development at the Former Sugar Beet Factory site in Babergh. - 4.42 The Island site is an outstanding development opportunity at the Waterfront.
 Access improvements will be needed to enable its redevelopment. - 4.43 The provision of a road link through site IP029, land opposite 674-734 Bramford Road, to join Bramford Road and Europa Way could help to ease pressure on the Bramford Road/Sproughton Road junction.
 It was included as a proposal in the 1997 Ipswich Local Plan, but has not to date been implemented.
 The potential impacts of the link on the traffic network are subject to testing and need to be clearly understood.
-However, in the interim, development of the site should not preclude its future provision. - 4.44 The park and ride site at Anglia Parkway, Ipswich is currently disused.
+However, in the interim, development of the site should not preclude its future provision. - 4.44 The park and ride site at Bury RoadAnglia Parkway, Ipswich is currently disused.
+However, it remains laid out as a park and ride facility and is safeguarded for that use in future.
+Once lost, sites are difficult to replace.
+Bury RoadAnglia Parkway, Ipswich is currently disused.
 However, it remains laid out as a park and ride facility and is safeguarded for that use in future.
 Once lost, sites are difficult to replace.
 The need for and deliverability of additional park and ride at IP152 Airport Farm Kennels will be explored as a potential measure to address congestion, accessibility and air quality.